Anne Hathaway and Anthony Hopkins star in this languid semi-autobiographical drama about a Jewish family in '80s New York

 If all that is left to salvage Armageddon Time is to state that it is at least more accomplished than Kenneth Branagh’s Oscar-bait weepie Belfast, then there is not much hope to be had.
 Glacially paced, Gray’s indulgent exercise in self-reflection desperately grasps at any sign of meaningfulness to justify its existence, but simply can’t shake the limpness of what is a technically competent, inspiredly cast yawner.

 Armageddon Time was screened as part of Cannes Film Festival 2022.
-A UK release date is yet to be announced.Where to watch
+It is released in UK cinemas on 18 November.Where to watch